dratini0/badge-website/docs/TiLDA_MKe/FreeRTOS.md

-The JTAG interface on the board provides powerful debugging facilities like breakpoints, backtraces, dumping memory, inspecting variables, checking task states, catching exeptions etc. To make this to work requires additional hardware and software, see
+The JTAG interface on the board provides powerful debugging facilities like breakpoints, backtraces, dumping memory, inspecting variables, checking task states, catching exceptions etc. To make this to work requires additional hardware and software, see
 <a href="TiLDA_Debugging_using_JTAG" class="wikilink"
 title="TiLDA Debugging using JTAG">TiLDA Debugging using JTAG</a>.